KittPhi/nexmo-developer/_documentation/en/voice/voice-api/guides/voice-journey.md

 ---
-title: Contact Center Augmentation
+title: Voice Journey
 products: voice/voice-api
-description: "This tutorial shows you how to add programmable assistance to your contact center"
+description: "This guide shows you how to add programmable assistance to your contact center"
 languages:
     - Node
-navigation_weight: 4
+navigation_weight: 14
 ---

-# Contact Center Augmentation
+# Voice Journey

-In this tutorial, you will implement the following contact center scenario:
+In this guide, you will implement the following contact center scenario:

 * The user calls your Vonage number,
 * The initial greeting is read out, and the user chooses an option from the menu provided,